-Your child is evaluated using the BDI-2 to determine eligibility.
 If your child qualifies for services, the team identifies your family's daily routines and your child's strengths and needs.

 Based on the results of the evaluation and assessment, your team develops a plan for services, also known as the Individualized Family Service Plan (IFSP).
 Under the Individuals with Disabilities Education Act (IDEA), evaluations, assessments and IFSPs are provided at no cost to parents.

 COST TO CLIENT: Families that qualify for Medicaid have no cost for service.